materialsinnovation/pymks/README.md

 ## Overview

-The goal of this project is to provide a tutorial for the Materials Knowledge System (MKS) as a set of IPython notebooks.
+The goal of this project is to provide a Python repository code base for the Materials Knowledge System (MKS) as well as a set of example IPython notebooks.
 The MKS is a a method of using spatial statistics to improve the efficiency and efficacy of multiscale simulations and experimental characterization involving materials microstructure.
-The techniques outlined in the tutorials could be used in range of applications, however, the authors' primary interest is materials science applications.
+The techniques outlined in the repository could be used in a range of applications, however, the authors' primary interest is materials science applications.

 ## MKS Basics